 There is no substitute for training a dog to walk well to heal, but it’s really important to give yourself and your dog the right equipment to make this work.

 The anatomy of a dogs neck

 Traditional collars are great for attaching a tag to and grabbing hold of your dog in an emergency situation, but really, they shouldn’t be used for much else.
-While it has not been documented

 Let’s take a look at the anatomy of a canine’s neck.
-Everytime you pull our dog, you are constantly adding pressure to their lymph nodes, mandibular and thyroid gland, choking on the trachea and oesophagus.
+Everytime you pull your dog, you are constantly adding pressure to their lymph nodes, mandibular and thyroid gland, choking on the trachea and oesophagus.

 When a dog gets excited, they run forward and we often have to apply a sudden tug on their collar.
 This sudden tug can be as much as 5Nm, which is probably the same force you use to apply a torque to a bolt and nut.
-And this tug increases if your dog is a big one.

 Head collars have increased in popularity in recent years.
 Similar to a harness, the aim of a head collar is to give the human more control over the dog.
 However, head collars are rarely well tolerated by a dog.
 They are prone to rubbing, nipping, riding up, scratching and even falling off.
 They rarely fit well and can cause permanent damage, especially to eyes.
 The discomfort distracts and irritates the dog, meaning they are not in the best state of mind for any training.
 A head collar can also prevent the dog from giving common social cues which can lead to doggy conflict.